policycompass/policycompass-scenarios/README.md

 # policycompass-scenarios
-Source Data for the Test Scenarios
+This repository contains raw data for the Policy Compass scenarios.